 A hurricane watch means that hurricane conditions (sustained winds of 74 mph or higher) are possible within the specified area.
-A hurricane watch is issued 48 hours in advance of the anticipated onset of tropical-storm-force winds in an area.
-Because outside preparedness activities become difficult once winds reach tropical storm force, watches are issued 48 hours in advance of the anticipated onset of tropical-storm-force winds.
+A hurricane watch is issued 48 hours in advance of the anticipated onset of tropical storm force winds in an area.
+Because outside preparedness activities become difficult once winds reach tropical storm force, watches are issued 48 hours in advance of the anticipated onset of tropical storm force winds.
 When a watch is issued, that is the time to make final plans for staying safe during the storm – whether that is inside your home, resort, or shelter.

 Universal Orlando Resort Cancellation Policy

-If a hurricane warning is issued by the National Hurricane Center for the Orlando area or for your place of residence no more than 7 days before your scheduled arrival date, you can call in advance to cancel or reschedule your Universal Parks & Resorts Vacations hotel accommodations and Universal Orlando theme park tickets without any cancellation or change fees imposed.
-Additional elements including air, car rental or other theme park tickets are separate and not part of this policy.
+In the event that a hurricane or tropical storm warning is issued by the National Hurricane Center or a state of emergency is declared for the Orlando area or in your place of residence, within seven days of your arrival, you can contact Universal to reschedule or cancel your vacation package, hotel accommodations, or theme park tickets.
+If you have purchased airline tickets as part of your Universal vacations package, you may still be subject to cancellation and change fees assessed by those airlines.
+Additional elements including air, car rental, or other theme park tickets are separate and not part of this policy.

 Walt Disney World and SeaWorld Orlando have similar policies in place and will issue refunds when the storm threat is imminent.
 If you have questions or you wish to reschedule your vacation due to a hurricane warning, please call (407) 939-7675.
 For additional SeaWorld information call 407-545-5550.

-As much as we love the theme parks – safety is always the priority.
+As much as we love theme parks – safety is always the priority.
 Whether or not Universal Orlando, or any theme park, remains open should be the last thing to worry about.

 If you are scheduled to travel to Orlando, keep an active watch on the storm.
-If Orlando will be heavily impacted, we suggest to cancel plans immediately.
+If Orlando will be heavily impacted, we suggest canceling plans immediately.
 If you don’t need to be here, there is no need to travel.
 Airlines and off-site hotels may accommodate before a watch is issued, so it’s best to call and find out what their respective policies are.

-Locals, if you are reading this, hopefully you have already prepared.
+Locals, if you are reading this, hopefully, you have already prepared.

 For more information on the latest updated track on tropical systems, make sure to visit http://www.nhc.noaa.gov/.